carlst99/TrialManager/docs/index.md

 ![Image of draw creation page](img/demo_drawview.png)

+!!! warning
+    Please note that these docs are still a work-in-progress!
+Please submit an [issue](https://github.com/carlst99/TrialManager/issues) if you would like to suggest a change.

 ### Download and Install

 You can download the latest release of TrialManager from the [releases page](https://github.com/carlst99/TrialManager/releases/latest/).
 Download and install the `Setup.exe` file.